 The following is a list of the major Jewish holidays that will take place during the Gregorian year 2013:

-There’s no restriction on the amount of calendars you can download or print, so you’re encouraged to pass them out to friends, family, loved ones and other members of your congregation.
+There’s no restriction to the number of calendars you can download or print, so you’re encouraged to pass them out to friends, family, loved ones and other members of your congregation.